Ismailax/LE-Docx-Converter/README.md

 ## Usage

 1. Open the frontend in your browser.
 2. Upload a .docx course document.
 3. The extracted course information will be displayed on the page.

 ## Troubleshooting

 - **Pandoc errors:** Ensure Docker Desktop is running.
-- **CORS errors:** Check that the backend .env value for FRONTEND_URL matches your frontend URL.
+- **CORS errors:** Check that the backend .env value for CORS_ALLOW_ORIGINS matches your frontend URL.
 - **Port conflicts:** If default ports are in use, update the port settings in the backend and frontend.